Begotten (film): Cinematic style

 The film's decayed aesthetic was achieved through extended processing using an optical printer.
 Each minute required eight to ten hours of labor to process.

 Begotten is shot in a dark, grungy and visceral style.
 Distorted perspectives and degraded image quality were used to evoke an ancient and otherworldly atmosphere.
 The film has been described as "a cinematic Rorschach test of grotesque, imagery" and "a feature-length fever dream".
-Merhige was interested in crafting imagery through analog format and sought a decayed look that the footage had been damaged through time and wear.
+Merhige was interested in crafting imagery through analog format and sought a decayed look that suggested the footage had been damaged through time and wear.
 He said:

 I wanted Begotten to look, not as if it were from the twenties, not even as if it were from the nineteenth century, but as if it were from the time of Christ, as if it were a cinematic Dead Sea Scroll that had been buried in the sands, a remnant of a culture with customs and rites that no longer apply to this culture, yet are somewhere underneath it, under the surface of what we call "reality."

 The influences for Begottens visual style include The Cabinet of Dr. Caligari (1920), Blood of the Beasts (1949), Seven Samurai (1954) and The Act of Seeing with One's Own Eyes (1971).
 He also lists the unconventional style Andrzej Munk, Sergei Eisenstein and Luis Buñuel.
 Other influences identified by critics include David Lynch's Eraserhead (1977), Dimitri Kirsanoff's Ménilmontant (1926) and Tobe Hooper's The Texas Chain Saw Massacre (1974), as well as tribal art, ethnographic studies and the paintings of Piero della Francesca.
 Visual underminings from 1930s horror films, such as intertitles, was also commented on by David Annwn Jones, who wrote that it was utilized to express its own set of evolving visual ideas and techniques.